programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 {% include figure.html filename="or-en-facial-recognition-ai-python-10.png" alt="Visual description of figure image" caption="Figure 10.
 Screenshot of `.csv` file showing experiment results" %}

 This column contains the frequency that the smile detector failed (your `.csv` file will probably look different, as slightly different results are expected each time the program runs).
 Dlib, the sub-library of DeepFace we used to identify smiles, [promises accuracy of up to 99.38%](http://dlib.net/face_recognition.py.html) in some contexts.
-As you can see, our results were not nearly as accurate, though we did approach the upper 90th percentile in the later decades.
+As you can see, our results were not as accurate, though we did approach the upper 90th percentile in the later decades.
 This would confirm the common sense hypothesis that computer vision techniques will be less accurate when applied to older photographs.
-Even so, an error rate in the low single digits for photographs after the mid-twentieth century should give researchers confidence in using AI on large visual corpora.
+It also underscores the importance of the historian maintaining familiarity with their dataset, even a large one subjected to machine learning.
+Even so, an error rate in the low single digits for photographs after the mid-twentieth century should give researchers confidence in using ML on large visual corpora.

 If you'd like to run the experiment on a larger set of yearbooks, you can [browse Bethel Yearbooks in their Digital Library](https://cdm16120.contentdm.oclc.org/digital/collection/p16120coll2).